Legal insights and tips from the veteran Attorney of 40 years.

 Most importantly, you are entitled to a copy of the title search opinion several days before the closing.
 You will want to read the document carefully, as you will find that the bank’s attorney has prepared the title opinion to protect the bank, not you.

-Unless you ask, you will never see the title opinion.
-You will just be told it was okay, and you get to pay the bank’s attorney for it.
+will just be told it was okay, and you get to pay the bank’s

 The title opinion will have statements similar to these in it:

-• Search has been made for loan purposes only, and not for a sale.
+- Search has been made for loan purposes only, and not for a sale.
 Title defects may have been disregarded for loan purposes, which would cause a sale not to be approved.

-• The attorney believes the lender will have a valid first mortgage.
+- The attorney believes the lender will have a valid first mortgage.
 The attorney says nothing about your having a clear title.

 Recently, a bank title opinion recommended a survey.
 The customer was not given a copy of the opinion nor told this.
 He closed on the land and was quickly sued on a boundary dispute.
 The bank advised that he was “on his own.”